 Michael Dellaira’s music exploits the qualities of both speech and song, and encompasses genres from folk music to voice synthesis on computers.
 About Dellaira, who is widely praised for his “haunting harmonies”(newmusicbox.org), “eloquence and sensitivity” (New York Times) and “flair for vocal writing” (classicstoday.com), the American critic and composer Eric Salzman wrote: “He has created a personal musical language that combines the harmonic vocabulary and rhythmic interest of rock music with the technical rigor of the best modern classical music.
 It is the combination and synthesis of these seemingly contradictory elements which gives surface tension and excitement, and deeper value to Dellaira’s music.”

 Born in Schenectady, New York, Dellaira was educated in both philosophy and music; in the U.S. at Georgetown (B.A.), The George Washington (M.Mus) and Princeton Universities (M.F.A., Ph.D), in Germany at the Universität zu Köln, and in Italy at L’Accademia di Santa Cecilia and L’Accademia Chigiana.
 His primary teachers were Milton Babbitt, Edward T. Cone, Paul Lansky, Goffredo Petrassi and Franco Donatoni.
 In addition, he had two residencies at The Composers Conference, where he studied with Roger Sessions and Mario Davidovsky.
 His numerous awards include First Prize for his monodrama Maud from the American Society of University Composers (now the Society of Composers), an ASCAP Morton Gould Award, a Fulbright Fellowship, grants from the Ford and Mellon Foundations, the New Jersey Arts Council, Cary Trust, the American Music Center, and a Jerome Commission from the American Composers Forum.

 His music-theater work Chéri was a finalist for the American Academy of Arts and Letters Richard Rodgers Award in Musical Theater.
 His opera The Secret Agent was named the Laureat at the Armel International Opera Festival, and his opera The Death of Webern was named one of the “5 Best New Works” of 2016 by Opera News.
-His newest opera, The Leopard, will premiere on March 4, 2022 at the Miami-Dade Cultural Center, in a production by the Frost School of Music, conducted by Gerard Schwarz, in a production directed by Jeffrey Buchman and featuring baritone Kim Josephson.
+His newest opera, The Leopard, will premiere on March 4, 2022 at the Miami-Dade Cultural Center, in a production by the Frost School of Music, conducted by Gerard Schwarz, directed by Jeffrey Buchman and featuring baritone Kim Josephson.